Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 - Decrease the loop size by pushing the crimp bead toward the clasp.

 - Use crimp pliers to close the crimp bead and secure it to the beading line.
-See step by step photo tutorial below.
+See step-by-step photo tutorial below.

 How to Finish a Necklace or Bracelet Using Crimp Beads: